Dudu-Passoni/JavaOOP_Exercise/README.md

 # JAVA-Tests-and-learning
+##
-A repository to check some concepts of the OOP and some basics with JAVA, for educationals purpose.
+A repository to check some concepts of the Oriented Object Programing, and some other basics concepts of Java, for educational purpose.

-PT-BR
+Some file might be written in PT-BR.